DemISee1/DemISee1.github.io/README.md

 ### Instructions

-Here is a step-by-step process of how to use Etter's principles to host a resume on Github pages.
+Here is a step-by-step process of how to use Etter's principles to host a resume on Github Pages.

 Say what the step will be